Scroll To See More Images

 Effortless.
 Timeless.
 Chic.
 What more can you ask for?

 16. Remember your go-to matching set is there for you

 Low-maintenance to assemble and with a seriously head-turning payoff, matching sets are the move during fashion week—especially if you’re struggling to figure out what to wear.

 17. Find a sartorial uniform, and stick with it

-Tons of industry people have a uniform (think: Anna Wintour’s printed dresses and statement necklaces), and establishing one is a pretty good strategy.
+Tons of industry people have a uniform (think: Anna Wintour’s printed dresses and tailored coats), and establishing one is a pretty good strategy.
 It cuts down on the amount of time you have to spend thinking about what you’re going to wear, and allows you to look great without overwhelming yourself with options.

 A version of this story was originally published in August 2018.